Case: Democracy Forward Foundation v. U.S. Marshals Service

 The plaintiff sued the U.S. Marshals Service (USMS) under the Freedom of Information Act (FOIA), 5 U.S.C. § 552.
 Represented by its in-house counsel, Democracy Forward sought injunctive relief and attorneys’ fees.
 They claimed that USMS unlawfully failed to respond to multiple FOIA requests submitted in early 2025, which sought records concerning the agency’s interactions with federal judges and White House officials in sensitive and potentially politically charged situations.
 Democracy Forward’s requests stemmed from widespread media reports indicating that USMS personnel may have communicated inappropriately with federal judges handling January 6-related cases, allegedly under direction from DOGE, a controversial federal office.
 Additional reporting raised alarms that DOGE leader Elon Musk’s private security team had been deputized by USMS, and that DOGE associates had improperly used the Marshals Service to gain access to federal facilities.
 These developments sparked public concern about executive overreach, especially after Vice President J.D.
 Vance publicly questioned the judiciary’s power to restrain the executive branch.

 Despite these accommodations, the USMS failed to issue any final determination within the statutory deadline.
-Democracy Forward therefore alleged that it had constructively exhausted its administrative remedies, as permitted under FOIA when agencies fail to timely respond.
+Democracy Forward therefore alleged that it had constructively exhausted its administrative remedies, as permitted under FOIA when agencies fail to respond in a timely manner.
 The lawsuit seeks a court order compelling USMS to conduct a comprehensive search for responsive documents and to release all non-exempt records.
-Democracy Forward also asked for a Vaughn index describing any withheld documents and invoked its right to recover litigation costs and attorney’s fees under FOIA’s fee-shifting provision.
+Democracy Forward also asked for a Vaughn index describing any withheld documents and invoked its right to recover litigation costs and attorneys’ fees under FOIA’s fee-shifting provision.

 The case is ongoing.